eric-burel/data-fetching-patterns-in-react/README.md

 ![Component structure with UserDetailCard](images/async-components-3-trans.png)

-## Pattern: Code splitting
+## Pattern: Code Splitting

 Divide code into separate modules and dynamically load them as needed.

-Code splitting addresses the issue of large bundle sizes in web applications by dividing the bundle into smaller chunks that are loaded as needed, rather than all at once.
+Code Splitting addresses the issue of large bundle sizes in web applications by dividing the bundle into smaller chunks that are loaded as needed, rather than all at once.
 This improves initial load time and performance, especially important for large applications or those with many routes.

 This optimization is typically carried out at build time, where complex or sizable modules are segregated into distinct bundles.
 These are then dynamically loaded, either in response to user interactions or preemptively, in a manner that does not hinder the critical rendering path of the application.